MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/admin-reference.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

-This topic provides information about how to configure virtual entities for Dynamics 365 Finance and Operations apps in Microsoft Dataverse.
+This topic explains how to configure virtual entities for Finance and Operations apps in Microsoft Dataverse.

 > [!NOTE]
-> The configuration steps outlined in this topic are required only for Finance and Operations apps environments for which Microsoft Power Platform integration isn't enabled.
-For Finance and Operations apps environments that have Microsoft Power Platform integration enabled, the virtual entity configuration outlined in this topic is done automatically as part of the process to enable the integration.
-For more information about enabling Microsoft Power Platform integration for Finance and Operations apps environments, see [Enabling the Microsoft Power Platform integration](enable-power-platform-integration.md).
+> The configuration steps in this topic are required only for Finance and Operations apps environments that the Microsoft Power Platform integration is **not** enabled for.
+For Finance and Operations apps environments that the Microsoft Power Platform integration is enabled for, the virtual entity configuration that is outlined in this topic is automatically done as part of the process for enabling the integration.
+For more information about how to enable the Microsoft Power Platform integration for Finance and Operations apps environments, see [Enable the Microsoft Power Platform integration](enable-power-platform-integration.md).

 ## <a name="get-virtual-entity-solution"></a>Getting the virtual entity solution